humanhighway/inventingwithmonster.github.io/src/pages/20200203-animationworklet-the-missing-pieces.md

 ---
-title: "Animation Worklet: The 4 Missing Pieces"
+title: "Animation Worklet: The 4 Missing Features"
-description: "There's glimmers of promise in the current Houdini Animation Worklet API proposal, but it won't be an MVP without introducing four specific things."
+description: "There's glimmers of promise in the current Houdini Animation Worklet API proposal, but it won't be an MVP without introducing four specific features."
 author: mattperry
 date: "20200203"
 ---

 The upcoming [Animation Worklet](https://developers.google.com/web/updates/2018/10/animation-worklet) promises to let developers write performant animations and gestures.
-But it's still four missing pieces away from being a solid MVP.
+But it's four crucial features away from being a solid MVP.

 Animation Worklet is part of an interweaving suite of browser APIs collectively called CSS Houdini.
 Together, they'll offer developers low-level access to various parts of the rendering engine like paint, layout, and of relevance to us, animation.

 I've been writing [animation](https://popmotion.io/pure) [libraries](https://framer.com/motion) for over six years to try and help push web UI animations beyond the simple easing curves offered by the browser.

 These libraries, and others like them, probably wouldn't exist if browsers offered APIs to create spring, physics or scroll-bound animations.
 Instead, it's left to developers to fulfill these use-cases.
 This isn't intrinsically a bad thing, but today we're forced to do so by running our code in the [main thread](https://developer.mozilla.org/en-US/docs/Glossary/Main_thread) via `requestAnimationFrame`.

-If you're running an animation or a gesture this way and your site suffers heavy load, users will experience visual jank and sluggish responses.
+If you're running an animation or a gesture on the main thread and your site suffers heavy load, users will experience visual jank and sluggish response times.

 Animation Worklet is a potential silver bullet that could give developers a similar freedom to `requestAnimationFrame` with more performant results.
 Worklets run off the main thread and browsers have more freedom to optimise their execution.
 Users are provided a smooth, app-quality experience.